CryptoKami/cryptokami-core/scripts/prepare-genesis/README.md

 *  `"txFeePolicy"` - transaction fee policy's values,
 *  `"unlockStakeEpoch"` - unlock stake epoch,
 *  `"updateImplicit"` - update implicit period, in slots,
-*  `"updateProposalThd"` - threshold for Cryptokami SL update proposal,
+*  `"updateProposalThd"` - threshold for CryptoKami Core update proposal,
-*  `"updateVoteThd"` - threshold for voting for Cryptokami SL update proposal.
+*  `"updateVoteThd"` - threshold for voting for CryptoKami Core update proposal.

 Please note that values of all thresholds are fractional numbers here.
 So if particular threshold is defined as `X`, it's actual value is `X * 10^-15`.